-- The maximum number of persons permitted in the gallery of each probate courtroom has been determined and posted.
-The maximum capacity of the courtroom will be monitored and enforced by court staff. - 6.
-The gallery of each probate courtroom has been marked to identify appropriate social distancing in the seating.
+- The maximum number of persons permitted in the gallery of each courtroom has been determined and posted.
+The maximum capacity of the courtroom will be monitored and enforced by court staff. - The gallery of the courtroom has been marked to identify appropriate social distancing in the seating.
 Seating is limited to every other row.